basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/sets.md

 ## Create a Set

 For the following example, we will use a set to store a list of cities that we want to visit.
-Let's create a Riak set stored in the key `cities` in the bucket `travel` using the `sets` bucket-type created previously:
+Let's create a Riak set stored in the key `cities` in the bucket `travel` using the `sets` bucket type created previously:

 ```java
 // In the Java client, you specify the location of Data Types